rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  Their mother had always been very well dressed, very interested in her appearance.
 *  But then I came home and she's wearing jeans.
 *  And she was wearing a white dress.
-*  But then I came home and she's wearing jeans with a big, wide cowboy belt.
+*  And she was wearing a white dress with a big, wide cowboy belt.
 *  And this old, cruddy horse breeders baseball cap.
 *  All of a sudden she was dressing like a cowboy.
 *  And no makeup.
-No makeup.
+*  No makeup.
 *  And I was just like, who are you?
 *  And some of the changes were deeper ones.
 *  And she said to me one day, you know, I'm trying to be more assertive.
+*  Denzel's training me.
+*  I'm trying to be more assertive.
 *  Denzel's training me to be more assertive.
 *  Kristen and Julie really felt like their joyful, joyous mother was growing sour.
 *  She was being aggressive and mean to people.
 *  Even Diane's phone calls with her daughters were changing.
 *  There started to be this gradual isolation that mom wasn't calling as much.
 *  I'd call her and oh, she'd be busy.
-I'll have her call you back.
+*  I'll have her call you back.
 *  They're finding it harder to reach their mother.
-She's not answering the phone.
+*  She's not answering the phone.
 *  When she does answer the phone, it seems as if Denzel's always beside her,
 *  always sort of coaching her almost on what to say.
 *  But I think it was harder and harder for her to understand our conversations when we would talk.